elastic/elastic-package/README.md

 the Package Registry.
 By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions.

+For details on how to connect the service with the Elastic stack, see the [HOWTO guide](docs/howto/connect_service_with_elastic_stack.md).

 ### `elastic-package test`